 Assembling Cabinet Boxes

 We proceeded to install the cabinets, which support the shelves and give us enclosed storage.
-At first cut the panels.
+First, cut the panels.
 Using a circular saw, I cut the plywood into pieces as follows:

 - 36 inches x 12 inches for sides (2 per cabinet)